Atreyee D. A. V. Public School: History

 The school was established in 1976.
 It has co-educational classes, from Nursery to Class XII.
 Initially classes were held at the District Library, near Balurghat College, later it was shifted to Mongalpur, in the western part of Balurghat which is its present location.
 In Balurghat town, it is colloquially referred to as KG School as it was the first institution having kindergarten facilities in the city.

-Uniform

-The uniform for boys is maroon trousers and white shirt with a maroon tie, 'ADAVPS' is printed on it.
-For girls up to 8th standard, the uniform is maroon skirt and white shirt with maroon tie and 9th standard onwards, salwar and dupatta in maroon and qameez in white combination — with black shoes and white socks (for both boys and girls).

 Education

 The first batch of students who appeared for board exams for Class-X was in 1986.
 That batch passed their Class-XII board exams in the year 1988.
 The students have the option to opt either Science or Commerce or Arts.
 The school follows the new Comprehensive and Compulsory Examinations scheme for academics.

 Campus

-ADAVPS, Balurghat is a co- educational, day school.
-The School consists of an Administrative Block and 2 Academic Blocks.
+ADAVPS, Balurghat is a co-educational, day school.
+The School consists of an administrative block and 2 academic blocks.
 The Primary Block has classes Playgroup to Class – V whereas the Secondary Block resides Classes VI – XII; provides the following streams: Science, Commerce and Humanities.
-Other academic facilities available for students include air-conditioned laboratories for Computer, Physics, Chemistry, Biology.
+Other academic facilities available for students include air-conditioned laboratories for computer, physics, chemistry, and biology.
 The school has smart class rooms with LCD and OHP facilities, playgrounds and gardens and a library.
-The school also provides separate classrooms for Music, Dance.
+The school also provides separate classrooms for extracurricular activities, including music and dance.